STAXYN. Check out the pack. Check out the price.

 - In rare instances, men taking PDE5 inhibitors (oral erectile dysfunction medicines, including vardenafil) reported a sudden decrease or loss of vision in one or both eyes or a sudden decrease or loss in hearing, sometimes with ringing in the ears and dizziness.
 It is not possible to determine whether these events are related directly to the PDE5 inhibitors, to other diseases or medications, to other factors, or to a combination of factors.
 If you experience sudden decrease or loss of vision or hearing, stop taking STAXYN and contact a doctor right away.

 Please click links for Complete Prescribing Information, including Patient Information.

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit www.fda.gov/medwatch, or call 1-800-FDA-1088.

-NOTE: All trademarks mentioned on this website are the property of their respective owners.
+NOTE: All trademarks mentioned in this document are the property of their respective owners.